Marwan-Alhindi/Marwan-Alhindi/README.md

 I'm learning how to build reliable, maintainable, and scalable agents with Python, Pydantic, FastAPI and the LangChain Ecosystem.

+- 🐛 Currently grinding: bugs (and loving it)

 ## Connect with me

 - 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/marwan-alhindi-3a6726285/)